BigSoftVideo/DOTEbase/search.md

 The main Target of a Search Term can be specified in more detail.

+If there is more than one Target, then there is the option to conjoin them with the logical operator AND or OR.
+With AND, all Targets must be found for a successful result; with OR, the presence of any of the Targets is a successful result. eg. if the Tags "gesture" and "point" are conjoined with AND, then both must be found in a Clip; however, if they are conjoined with OR, then any Clip that has "gesture" or "point" (or both) will be a result.

 #### Specifying the Transcript Target

 For a fuller understanding of some of these choices, take a look at the _DOTE_ help guide on transcription and subtiers.